Mr-Nithil/Mr-Nithil/README.md

 # 💫 About Me:
 🎓 Education: B.Sc.Eng.
-(Hons) in Computer Engineering, University of Ruhuna<br>💼 Previous Role: Software Engineering Intern @Sixthflow Research<br>🌱 Learning: Currently exploring on Mobile Development.<br>🎯 Goals: To make a difference in the World.<br>💬 Ask me about: Flutter | Kotlin.<br>📫 Reach me: nithilsheshan@gmail.com
+(Hons) in Computer Engineering, University of Ruhuna<br>💼 Role: Working as a Freelance Mobile Developer<br>🌱 Learning: Currently exploring on Mobile Development.<br>🎯 Goals: To make a difference in the World.<br>💬 Ask me about: Flutter | Kotlin.<br>📫 Reach me: nithilsheshan@gmail.com

 ## 🌐 Socials: